 - 1 clove garlic large

-- 1 tbs chives ,fresh chopped (scallions or green onions are fine if you don't have chives)
+- 1 tablespoon chives ,fresh chopped (scallions or green onions are fine if you don't have chives)

 - 1 teaspoon fresh lemon thyme leaves standard thyme or oregano will do if need be